joembedded/Spacebee/readme.md

 As a rule, it does not take long for satellites to come within range (on average, about 15-60 minutes max.).
 For the "impatient", SWARM offers the tool Pass-Checker (https://kube.tools.swarm.space), but since the orbital data of almost all satellites are public, there are many other visualisation tools available on the internet (e.g. https://www.n2yo.com, https://satellitetracker.net/ etc.).
-Tip: search for "Spacebee-xx").
+Tip: search for satellite names "Spacebee-xx").

-The distance range of SWARM data transmission is impressive: Under good conditions, the modem can track a Spacbee for up to about 8 minutes.
+The distance range of SWARM data transmission is incredible impressive: Under good conditions, the modem can track a Spacbee for up to about 8 minutes.
 In this time, the satellite has moved almost 4000 km!
 Communication takes place in the VHF band at about 140 MHz @ 1 Watt TX power and a LoRa-based transmission system is used.
+Remember: a large ground plane and a matched antenna is absolutely important!

 A maximum of 90 minutes (but usually much faster) after a Spacbee has received a message from the modem, it is sent to the Hive via a ground station.

-For the downlink, i.e. data from the Hive to the modem, the Hive uses the (known) GPS position of the modem to transmit to one of the next passing Spacbees.
+For the downlink, i.e. data from the Hive to the modem, the Hive uses the (known) GPS position of the modem to transmit to one of the next passing Spacbee.
 Therefore, this can sometimes take a little longer
 (often in the range of 2-12 hours).
 But uplink is the more important direction anyway.